-69 Further Studies in the US corroborate this finding in terms of the massive socio-economic impact of Domestic abuse on a woman's access to essential safety and shelter rendered by a home.
-According to multiple studies examining the causes of homelessness, among mothers with children experiencing homelessness, more than 80% had previously experienced domestic violence.

-Source: Aratani, Y. (2009).
-Homeless Children and Youth, Causes and Consequences.
+79 Further studies in the US corroborate this finding in terms of the massive socio-economic impact of domestic abuse on a woman's access to the essential safety and shelter rendered by a home.
+Multiple studies examining the causes of homelessness have found that, among mothers with children experiencing homelessness, more than 80% had previously experienced domestic violence.
+ARATANI, Y. 2009.
+Homeless Children and Youth: Causes and Consequences.
 New York, NY: National Center for Children in Poverty.

-Between 22 and 57% of all homeless women report that domestic violence was the immediate cause of their homelessness.
-Sources: Wilder Research Center (2004).
-Homeless in Minnesota, 2003, 22; Center for Impact Research (2004).
-Pathways to and from Homelessness: Women and Children in Chicago Shelters, 3; Nat'l Center for Homelessness & Health Care for the Homeless Clinicians' Network (2003).
-Social Supports for Homeless Mothers, 14, 26; Inst. for Children & Poverty (2004).
-The Hidden Migration: Why New York City Shelters are Overflowing with Families; Homes for the Homeless and Inst. for Children & Poverty (1998).
+Between 22% and 57% of all homeless women report that domestic violence was the immediate cause of their homelessness.
+WILDER RESEARCH CENTER .2004.
+Homeless in Minnesota, 2003, 22; CENTER FOR IMPACT RESEARCH.
+2004.
+Pathways to and from Homelessness: Women and Children in Chicago Shelters, 3; NATIONAL CENTER FOR HOMELESSNESS & HEALTH CARE FOR THE HOMELESS CLINICIANS' NETWORK.
+2003.
+Social Supports for Homeless Mothers, 14, 26; INST.
+FOR CHILDREN & POVERTY.
+2004.
+The Hidden Migration: Why New York City Shelters are Overflowing with Families; HOMES FOR THE HOMELESS AND INST.
+FOR CHILDREN & POVERTY.
+1998.
 Ten Cities 1997-1998: A Snapshot of Family Homelessness Across America, 3.
 Thirty-eight percent of all domestic violence victims become homeless at some point in their lives.
+BAKER, C., COOK, S., & NORRIS, F. 2003.
+Domestic Violence and Housing Problems: A Contextual Analysis of Women's partner can be secured for fourteen days from the intervention, until a court order can be established.
+However, this time includes weekends and holidays, during when the victim can take none of the legal steps necessary to establish a strong case for protection; a number of women's rights and protection NGOs are eager to see this further developed.

-Source: Baker, C., Cook, S., & Norris, F. (2003).
-Domestic Violence and Housing Problems: A Contextual Analysis of Women's Help-Seeking, Received Informal Support, and Formal System Response.
+Help-Seeking, Received Informal Support, and Formal System Response.
 Violence Against Women 9(7), 754-783.

 According to a 2012 study on homelessness in Minnesota, 30% of women were homeless due to domestic violence.

-Source: Gerrard, M., Shelton, E., Pittman, B., & Owen, G. (2012).
+GERRARD, M., SHELTON, E., PITTMAN, B. & OWEN, G. 2012.
 2012 Minnesota Homeless Study: Fact Sheet.
 St. Paul, MN: Wilder Research.